KO-engineering/GODSPEED/README.md

 # GODSPEED
-Godspeed is a PCB made for Mercury
+Godspeed is a motor controller PCB made for Mercury